-

 Original Date Announced

-August 5, 2025The New York Times reports that ICE is using a new tactic, "interior separation," to pressure noncitizen families to leave the United States.
-The Times found nine cases in which ICE has detained parents and separated them from their children—taking the children into federal custody or sending them to foster homes—after the parents refused to board commercial deportation flights.
-Agency records note in one case that "interior separation is approved;" other records show an ICE official concluded that an interior separation had no "implications/requirements" with respect to the court-ordered settlement agreement in the Ms. L family separation lawsuit that involved border separations.
+August 5, 2025The New York Times reports that ICE is using a new tactic of "interior separation" to pressure noncitizen families to leave the United States.
+The Times found nine cases in which ICE detained parents and separated them from their children after the parents refused to board commercial deportation flights.
+ICE took the children into federal custody or sent them to foster homes.
+Agency records noted in one case that "interior separation is approved" and other records show an ICE official concluded that an interior separation had no "implications/requirements" with respect to the court-ordered settlement agreement in the Ms. L family separation lawsuit that involved border separations.
+DHS spokesperson Tricia McLaughlin denied that there is a new policy on family separations, stating that parents choose family separation by not complying with deportation orders.

 Trump 2.0 [ID #1899]